We aim to identify markers to predict how a person may develop and respond to interventions

 These features are called biomarkers, short for biological markers.
 They can be any objective measure, such as the presence of a certain gene, a pattern of brain activity or a score on a questionnaire.
-Biomarkers could be used in the process of autism diagnosis, to predict who may develop co-occurring symptoms, and to select which treatments will work best for an individual.
+Biomarkers could be used in the process of autism diagnosis, to predict who may develop co-occurring symptoms, and to select which interventions, supports or treatments will work best for an individual.

 To identify biomarkers, we will follow participants over time in what are called longitudinal studies.
 Together, the studies will cover the entire life-span, from the womb to adulthood.
 Participants will include autistic and non-autistic people, as well as siblings of children with autism.
 The research will focus on six factors thought to play a role in the core and frequently associated characteristics of autism: executive function; responses to emotion; processing of rewards; social cues; sensory information and unpredictable situations.